Tuition and fees

 For the 2020-2021 academic year, the campus privilege fee and academic infrastructure fees also will remain flat and will be charged at the 2019-2020 rate.
 These fees will be charged for in-person and blended/hybrid courses, which is consistent with how fees have been charged in previous years.
 The campus privilege fee will continue to be assessed on a per-credit-hour basis and capped at six credit hours of enrollment.

 Online fees will be reduced for the 2020-2021 academic year.
-A single online fee of $70 will be charged per student credit hour for all online courses, continuing the model adopted for summer 2020 courses.
-The single online fee replaces any previously charged Global Campus and college online fees.
+An online fee of $70 per credit hour will be charged for all online courses, continuing the model adopted for summer 2020 courses.
+This $70 per credit hour online fee replaces any previously charged Global Campus and college online fees.

 Several colleges have differential college fees, which will remain flat and will be charged at the 2019-2020 rate.
 These college fees will be assessed for all courses taught by the college.